drshahizan/software-engineering/project/documentation/std/sec02/alpha/readme.md

 #### - Include sections such as project objectives, tasks breakdown, timeline, resource requirements, and any other relevant information you deem necessary.

 ## Contribution 🛠️
-Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions or errors in the content.
+Please create an [Issue](https://github.com/drshahizan/software-engineering/issues) for any improvements, suggestions, or errors in the content.

 You can also contact me using [Linkedin](https://www.linkedin.com/in/drshahizan/) for any other queries or feedback.